Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Experimental details on captioning and translation tasks

 \subsection{Computation details}

 We run the experiments mostly on H100 NVIDIA GPUs with $80$ GB of RAM.
-Trainings and inferences were launched on a single GPU for the Audio Captioning experiments, and up to $8$ GPUs for the Image Captioning experiments.
-The total computing resources used for this project, including failed experiments, amount to approximately $20{,}000$ GPU hours.
+Training and inference were launched on a single GPU for the Audio Captioning experiments, and up to $8$ GPUs for the Image Captioning experiments.
+The total computing resources used for this project, including failed experiments, amount to approximately $25{,}000$ GPU hours.